 This is the complete REST surface mounted by backend/remote.Mount on the /api prefix.
-Every route except POST /api/login is gated by AuthGate.
+Every route except POST /api/login and GET /api/bootstrap is gated by AuthGate.
 Every state-changing route except bearer-keyed callers is gated by OriginGuard.

 DTO field names below are the JSON tags from backend/api; types are the Go-side shape.
 Where a DTO appears in multiple routes, its full schema is shown once at the top of its section.